douglasgreen/pagemaker/developer_notes.md

 ## Single responsibility principle
 Don't mix I/O, processing, and storage in the same class?

+## Static calls
+Use registry instead of static calls so classes can be replaced at runtime

 ## File order
 The members come in this order: